Lunchables

 Lunchables is an American brand of food and snacks manufactured by Kraft Heinz in Chicago, Illinois, and marketed under the Oscar Mayer brand.
-They were initially introduced in Seattle in 1988 before being released nationally in 1989.
-Many Lunchables products are produced in a Garland, Texas, facility, and are then distributed across the United States.
+They were initially test marketed in Eau Claire, WI & Grand Junction, CO in the fall of 1987 before being released nationally in 1988.

 In the United Kingdom and Ireland, Lunchables were originally marketed by Kraft Foods Inc. and its successor Mondelez as "Dairylea Lunchables".
 In 2023, Mondelez renamed the line "Dairylea Lunchers".